gpii-ops/gpii-infra/gcp/PERMISSIONS.md

 ### cloud-admin@raisingthefloor.org

-  This is a Google group where all the operators are members.
+  This is a Google group of which all the operators are members.
 The members of this group only have the permissions needed to allow IAM changes in the projects of the organization.

   1. Organization Administrator